• Skip to primary navigation

 • It’s easy to assemble, so your dinner can have a show-stopping side dish without a lot of effort.

 When you’re cooking a holiday meal or family dinner, using canned sweet potatoes is a lifesaver!
-I also use them in candied yams that you cook on the stove instead of the oven.
+I also use them when making skillet candied yams that you cook on the stove instead of the oven.

 Ingredients for a sweet potato casserole with apples.